reshamas/reshamas.github.io/_posts/2018-04-18-my-first-kaggle-competition.md

 - it was an active competition at the time
 - the dataset size was manageable (~1300 images in the training dataset, with 4 features)

 There are kernels available to start the analysis.
-However, we were unable to run GPU on the kernels, so we went to [AWS GPU](https://github.com/reshamas/fastai_deeplearn_part1/blob/master/tools/aws_ami_gpu_setup.md) to do our work.
+However, we were unable to run GPU on the kernels, so we went to AWS to do our work.
 We set up the cloud machine, downloaded the data, ran a neural network and submitted our first results within one Saturday afternoon.

 ## What I Learned:  Dev Ops Tools

+### Cloud Computing
+Fastai created a public template for users.
+There are detailed instructions in this [Set up AWS](https://github.com/reshamas/fastai_deeplearn_part1/blob/master/tools/aws_ami_gpu_setup.md) document.

 ### Logging into AWS
 There is a routine process when using AWS such as: